-For both strategies, there are several common issues specific to the CT exam that may have an impact on

-- 408 quantitative FDG-PET output, which need attention and protocol specification.
-These include (1) contrast - 409 material administration, (2) respiratory motion compensation instructions and (3) CT scanning technique - 410 (kVp, mAs and pitch).
-Below is a summary of the acceptable level of behavior/procedure for each of these - 411 three issues.

-- 412 At a minimum, all these issues should be addressed in the clinical trial protocol, ideally with consistency - 413 across all sites and all subjects (both inter-subject, and intra- and inter-facility) with the target of - 414 consistency across all time points for each given subject.
-The actual details of imaging for each subject at - each time point should always be recorded.
-Any particular clinical trial should NOT allow some sites to - implement one strategy and other sites to implement the alternative. - 417 CT Exam Variables and Specifications: - 418 Contrast Agents The presence of a positive contrast agent (IV or oral), by affecting the CT attenuation - 419 map, may affect SUV quantitation [Mawlawi 2006].
-If this were the only consideration, then ideal would be - 420 to prohibit CT contrast administration.
-However, in some clinical situations (dependent upon tumor type, - 421 tumor behavior or level of anatomic interest), the benefit of CT contrast agents may outweigh the small - 422 errors induced in SUV measurement that may include increased SUV variability.
-Each protocol should - 423 specify the desired approach for the given study.
-Most importantly, for each subject, the same approach - should be followed for all imaging time points. - In cases where CT contrast agents are used, there are two main strategies: - Strategy 1: No IV; dilute positive oral contrast allowed - Strategy 2: Use negative or dilute positive oral contrast for the non-attenuation CT scan.
+- For both strategies, there are several common issues specific to the CT exam that may have an impact on quantitative FDG-PET output, which need attention and protocol specification.
+These include (1) contrast material administration, (2) respiratory motion management instructions and (3) CT scanning technique (kVp, mAs and pitch).
+Below is a summary of the acceptable level of behavior/procedure for each of these three issues. - At a minimum, all these issues should be addressed in the clinical trial protocol, ideally with consistency across all sites and all subjects (both inter-subject, and intra- and inter-facility) with the target of consistency across all time points for each given subject.
+The actual details of imaging for each subject at each time point should always be recorded.
+Any particular clinical trial should NOT allow some sites to implement one strategy and other sites to implement the alternative. - 432 CT Exam Variables and Specifications: - Contrast Agents The presence of a positive contrast agent (IV or oral), by affecting the CT attenuation map, may affect SUV quantitation [Mawlawi 2006].
+If this were the only consideration, then ideal would be to prohibit CT contrast administration.
+However, in some clinical situations (dependent upon tumor type, tumor behavior or level of anatomic interest), the benefit of CT contrast agents may outweigh the small errors induced in SUV measurement that may include increased SUV variability.
+Each protocol should specify the desired approach for the given study.
+Most importantly, for each subject, the same approach should be followed for all imaging time points. - In cases where CT contrast agents are used, there are two main strategies: - 441 Strategy 1: No IV; dilute positive oral contrast allowed - Strategy 2: Use negative or dilute positive oral contrast for the non-attenuation CT scan.
 Ensure that the diagnostic CT acquisition (which may be performed with IV contrast) is performed consistently for a given subject across all time points.

-Parameter Entity/Actor Specification CT Contrast agent Technologist CT contrast agents shall be given commensurate with the workflow strategy as selected from above.
+Parameter Entity/Actor Specification CT Contrast Technologist CT contrast agents shall be given commensurate with the agent workflow strategy as selected from above.